Tuberville’s blockade of promotions is over. Military trust gap lingers.

 Now that the holds have largely been lifted, elected officials need to work to rebuild trust, advocates say.

-“I think [service members] probably have a pretty well-formed opinion of Senator Tommy Tuberville at this point, but I hope they can feel a little better about his colleagues who helped resolve this,” Ms. Jaslow of IAVA says.
+“I think [service members] probably have a pretty well-formed opinion of Senator Tommy Tuberville at this point, but I hope they can feel a little better about his colleagues who helped resolve this,” Ms. Jaslow says.

-Ms. Roth-Douquet for her part suspects that Senator Tuberville is a “decent man” but, she adds, “I believe he simply doesn’t know the pain” and damage the holds have done, reflecting the oft-cited civilian-military divide between the less than 1% of Americans who serve in the armed forces and elected officials who by and large do not.
+Ms. Roth-Douquet, for her part, suspects that Senator Tuberville is a “decent man.”
+But, she adds, “I believe he simply doesn’t know the pain” and damage the holds have done, reflecting the oft-cited civilian-military divide between the fewer than 1% of Americans who serve in the armed forces and elected officials who by and large do not.